-Owners of 2003 Ram pickups urged to stop driving them after another Takata air bag inflator death
+Owners of some 2003 Ram pickups urged to not drive them after another Takata air bag inflator death

-DETROIT (AP) — Stellantis is urging the owners of about 29,000 older Dodge Ram pickups to stop driving them after a passenger was killed by an exploding Takata air bag inflator.
+DETROIT (AP) — Stellantis and the U.S. government are urging the owners of some 2003 Dodge Ram pickups to stop driving them after a passenger was killed by an exploding Takata air bag inflator.

-The company says owners of the 2003 model year pickups should contact a dealer or the company to find out if their trucks are part of a massive Takata recall.
+The company says owners of the pickups should contact a dealer or the company to find out if their trucks are part of a 2015 Takata recall.
 Stellantis says the trucks shouldn’t be driven until repairs are made.

 The company says the person was killed in a May 13 crash that caused the air bags to inflate.
-It wouldn’t say where the crash happened or identify the victim.
+Neither Stellantis nor the National Highway Traffic Safety Administration would say where the crash happened or identify the victim.
 The person ”succumbed to a serious injury consistent with those observed in previous Takata inflator failures,” Stellantis said in a prepared statement Tuesday.

 The death is the 26th in the U.S. since May of 2009, and more than 30 people have been killed worldwide.
-The May death is believed to be the first person killed by an exploding front passenger air bag inflator.
+NHTSA said the death was the first due to an exploding front passenger air bag inflator.
 The rest of the deaths were drivers.

 Takata used ammonium nitrate to create a small explosion to inflate air bags in a crash.
 But the chemical can become more volatile over time when exposed to moisture in the air and repeated high temperatures.
 The explosion can rupture a metal canister and hurl sharp shrapnel into the passenger compartment.